If you get a job and work there long enough, you might become eligible for a promotion. That’s great, but what guidelines does the company follow?

 Company Background Check on Current Employees

 If there is no indication of an employee having done something wrong on the job, an employer must have the employee’s consent before screening them.
-Some companies have a clause in their original consent form to allow them to do a background check after hiring.
+However, some companies put a clause in their original application consent form that allows them to do a background check after hiring if the need arises.

-While some companies have an, “honor clause,” that requires employees to report criminal charges whenever they occur, it is still important to repeat a background check periodically.
+While some companies have an “honor clause” that requires employees to report criminal charges whenever they occur, some consider it important to repeat a background check periodically.

 - Exclusive information

 - Company data